 |Program Level||1000–3000 level courses|

 This cohort-based model combines theoretical learning and practical teaching experience in a supportive and balanced learning environment.
-All courses are taught in English, with the exception of the French language course.
+All courses are taught at the University of Minnesota Program Center and are taught in English, with the exception of the French language course.
 University of Minnesota students who are completing a Developmental Psychology minor may also want to refer to Youth Development & Psychology, also offered in Montpellier.

 This course focuses on the principles and pedagogical considerations for effective classroom teaching.
 French Education students may join this class.